rodekruis/CFM-shared-knowledge-base/articles/English/sensitive-feedback.md

 - Feedback is collected and logged in Kobo.
 - If applicable, the Feedback Data Collector marks the feedback as **sensitive**.
-- If the feedback is marked as sensitive, the system automatically:
+- If the feedback is marked as sensitive, the platform automatically:
   - Sets its priority to **High**.
   - Assigns it to the Feedback Supervisor for review.